iCliniq Logo

 • Tear Drainage Test: If tears do not flow from your eyes, you may have blocked tear ducts.

-• Fluorescein Dye Test: There is a disappearance of fluorescein dye, which can help confirm the diagnosis of obstruction of the lacrimal duct.
+• Fluorescein Dye Test: The fluorescein dye disappears, which can help confirm the diagnosis of obstruction of the lacrimal duct.
 It is useful when the unilateral eye is involved.

 • Probing: An instrument can be used to probe the blocked tear duct.